-Q24: Is shariah advisory services under Ijarah financing subject to GST?
+Q24.
+Is shariah advisory services under ljarah financing subject to GST?

-A24: Generally any advisory service is subject to GST at 6%.
-However, under Islamic financing, it is a mandatory requirement to engage a shariah advisor to ensure adherence to Islamic principles.
-Hence, a shariah advisory service is not a supply.
+A24.
+Generally, any advisory service is subject to GST at standard rate (6%).
+Under Islamic financing, it is a mandatory requirement to engage a shariah advisor to ensure the adherence to the Islamic principles.
+A shariah advisory service is subject to GST at a standard rate.

-Transitional Issues.
+Transitional Issues

-Q25: Is the lessor allowed to claim sales tax that he had paid on the purchase of an asset before the implementation of GST which he intends to lease after implementation of GST?

-A25: No, the lessor cannot claim sales tax paid on the leased asset.

-Q26: My finance lease agreement is a non-reviewable agreement and it spans over the GST implementation date.
-Do I need to account for GST on the instalment payments for the period on and after GST is implemented?

-A26: No, you do not have to charge GST on the lease supplied on and after the date of implementation.
+- Q25.
+Is the lessor allowed to claim sales tax that he had paid on the purchase of an asset before the implementation of GST in which he intends to lease after implementation of GST? - A25.
+No, the lessor cannot claim sales tax paid on the leased asset. - Q26.
+My finance lease agreement is a non-reviewable agreement and it spans over the GST implementation date.
+Do I need to account for GST on the instalment payments for the period on and after GST is implemented? - A26.
+No, you do not have to charge GST on the instalment payments on and after the GST implementation date.